DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 ## Design proposal

-We added a details component to the provider-facing application form labelled 'View guidance to candidate'.
+We added a details component to the provider-facing application form labelled ‘View guidance to candidate’.
 Selecting the component allows providers to see what the candidate sees as they complete the form.

 ## Technical considerations